Updated: Sep 21

 1. What is interesting about the stock?

-Company has a unique history – Bharti Airtel, Idea Cellular and Vodafone merged their tower companies in selected circles to form Indus Towers in 2006.
-Other towers of these companies continued in their respective companies with some transactions here and there.
-Bharti Airtel listed its remaining tower company or Bharti Infratel in 2013.
-Subsequently, Vodafone got merged into Idea Cellular and all the tower portfolios got merged into Bharti Infratel (listed company ) in November 2020.
-Bharti Infratel changed its name to Indus Towers in December 2020.
-What a convoluted story!
+What's interesting is that Indus has a pretty unique history.
+Back in 2006, Bharti Airtel, Idea Cellular, and Vodafone merged their tower companies in certain areas and formed Indus Towers.
+But, there were still some towers under their own companies, and some transactions happened too.
+Bharti Airtel listed its remaining tower company, Bharti Infratel, in 2013.
+Then later on, Vodafone merged with Idea Cellular, and all the tower portfolios were merged into Bharti Infratel (which is a listed company) in November 2020.
+Finally, Bharti Infratel changed its name to Indus Towers in December 2020.
+It's a bit of a complicated story, but it's pretty interesting!

 Indus has c.
-185,500 towers with c.
-335,800 tenancies, implying a sharing factor (tenancy ratio) of 1.8x.
+193,000 towers with c.
+343,000 tenancies, implying a sharing factor (tenancy ratio) of 1.8x.
 The tenancy ratio is the average number of tenants on each tower – a higher number leads to better capital efficiency on both fixed and variable cost levels for the tower company (higher tenancy -> better profitability).
 Tenants are also sticky.
-Company has a strong balance sheet with a D/E ratio of 0.8x and RoE of 33% in FY22.
+Company has a strong balance sheet with a D/E ratio of 0.9x and RoE of 10% in FY23.

 One of the key tenants is Vodafone Idea faces an existential threat with a high debt burden and telecom policy overhang (AGR and spectrum charges).
 If Vodafone India were to become insolvent, India (with its large population) would be left with 2.5 players (Jio, Airtel, BSNL/MTNL) which can have long-term implications.
 Telecom has become a core infrastructure with high penetration of mobile phones powering digital services.
 This has forced the Government to relook at the telecom policy to make it more conducive for the industry.